 Healthy as Cornus Mas

 Unripe berries, as well as ripe ones, are used in treating various intestinal problems such as diarrhoea or fever conditions caused by digestive problems.
-This scientific article covers all functional properties of cornelian cherry.
+This scientific article covers all the functional properties of cornelian cherry.
 According to this scientific work, Cornus mas fruits and their extracts have meaningful antiatherogenic, anti-inflammatory, and neuroprotective properties.
-The beneficial effect of these berries component has been determined in numerous papers focused on functional food.
+The beneficial effect of these berries components has been determined in numerous papers focused on functional food.

 This historically important fruit has lost favour in the post-industrialised era because it’s not easy to have mass production.
 The fruit has a pit that is difficult to remove.
 Modern humans just don’t like that!
 But luckily, in distant parts and countries, this fruit still plays a major role in autumn when people go to the forest to collect the gems of nature.

 - Even though they are called cherries, they are in no way similar to standard cherries or sour cherries.
 They don’t even taste similar to them.

 - Although the berries are unfamiliar to Americans, Cornus mas is quite generally raised in the USA as a small decorative tree.

 - In Italy, they call them Corniolo and they pickle them in vinegar and salt, as the olives.